- IDs & Accounts

 keep the case of all letters for the file and folder names on your personal computer exactly matched to their cases in your HTML, including HREF and SRC attribute values.

-If you already have filenames and links between them that specify mixed case letters, you need not change them for use on ww2, unless there are two files whose names differ only by the case of one or more letters.
+If you already have filenames and links between them that specify mixed case letters, you need not change them for use on ww2, unless there are two files or two folders within any one folder whose names differ only by the case of one or more letters; in that case one must be changed, and all the HTML referencing it must be changed to match.

 Do not give your folders or subdirectories names that include periods, use only letters or numerals.